yfletberliac/mango/README.md

 # Question Answering NLP with character-level RNN

-The models will first be challenged with the bAbI dataset from FAIR.
+The different models will first be challenged with the bAbI dataset from FAIR and the SQuAD dataset from Stanford.

-Next, there will be experiments on the SQuAD dataset.

-### Usage :
+### Usage (on bAbI dataset):

 Query-Reduction Network with Char2Word:
 ```bash